Helpline

 Address underage drinking

 Any underage drinking is a concern.
-Keep an eye out for these signs of alcohol use or intoxication, and read more on how to effectively address any concerns with your child.
+Keep an eye out for these signs of drinking, and read more on how to effectively address any concerns with your child.

 • Empty bottles, shot glasses, bottle openers